anurag-chowdhury1975/TF-Object-Detection-Food-Prep/README.md

 This project is a proof of concept demo of how CV Object Detection models can be used to detect the ingredients in food preperation.
 A solution like this can be adopted by restaurants and cloud kitchens to monitor food preperation and flag orders that may have been prepared incorrectly (i.e. if a required ingredient was missed or an ingredient not part of the recipe was used).

-This project leverages the pretrained EfficientDet (512X512) Tensorflow Object Detection model that was fine tuned on the Burger preperation use case.

-Here is a demo of the ingredient detection using the fine tuned object detection mdeol:

-https://github.com/user-attachments/assets/85e2e56c-840c-4f36-a1ee-461c86418e92

 **NOTE:**

 I learnt from following repos [BenGreenfield825](https://github.com/BenGreenfield825/Tensorflow-Object-Detection-with-Tensorflow-2.0), [Gilbert Tanner](https://github.com/TannerGilbert/Tensorflow-Object-Detection-with-Tensorflow-2.0) and reused much of their code to the ingredient detection specific problem I was trying to solve.

+This project leverages the pretrained EfficientDet (512X512) Tensorflow Object Detection model that was fine tuned on the Burger preperation use case.

+Here is a demo of the ingredient detection using the fine tuned object detection model: https://github.com/user-attachments/assets/85e2e56c-840c-4f36-a1ee-461c86418e92

 ## Authors